The Intern (2015 film): Production

+Development and casting

 Originally set up at Paramount Pictures, The Intern was planned to feature Tina Fey and Michael Caine in the lead roles.
 Handed over to Warner Bros., Fey was replaced by Reese Witherspoon as the attached star, though Witherspoon left the film on January 15, 2014, due to scheduling conflicts.
 On February 7, 2014, Anne Hathaway was in final talks to replace Witherspoon in the lead role.
 Stephen Goldblatt was set as director of photography.
 On June 23, 2014, Zack Pearlman joined the cast of the film.

 Filming

 Principal photography began on June 23, 2014, in Brooklyn, New York City, where De Niro was spotted on the set of the film.
 On October 2, 2014, director Nancy Meyers announced that filming was completed.

 Reception

 Box office

 The Intern grossed $75.7 million in North America and $118.8 million in other territories for a worldwide total of $194.6 million, against a net production budget of $35 million.
 The film opened alongside Hotel Transylvania 2 and was projected to gross $15–20 million in its opening weekend.
 It grossed $17.7 million, finishing second at the box office behind Hotel Transylvania 2 ($48.5 million).